kerteszg/EmbeddingNet/README.md

 Original framework is available at https://github.com/RocketFlash/EmbeddingNet.

-This repository contains the modifications and materials used in experiments described in *Metric Embedding Learning on Multi-Directional Projections*, submitted to *MDPI Algorithms*.
+This repository contains the modifications and materials used in experiments described in ***Metric Embedding Learning on Multi-Directional Projections***, submitted to *MDPI Algorithms* to be published as an Open Access research article (*currently under review*).
 Result logs are available in https://github.com/kerteszg/EmbeddingNet/tree/master/experiment-results.

+# Results

+The method presented in the paper is based on the MDIPFL transformation, which is applied as a dimensionality reduction technique to compress input images efficiently.
+These transformed images are fed to Siamese and Triplet Networks, and performance were measured for metric learning with and without multiclass classification pretraining, and for different triplet mining methods.
+Results are compared with raw image input based approaches.

+Scripts for preprocessing and result collection are available in the [notebooks](https://github.com/kerteszg/EmbeddingNet/tree/master/notebooks) dir.

+## NIST SD19

+To prove the discriminative ability of the proposed method by experiments, the NIST SD19 dataset was used.
+After highlighting and transformation, different experiments were performed using a similar backbone architecture.

+Results showed, that the MDIPFL based approach achieves similar performance, despite of the significantly lower number of parameters.

+## ATS-CVPR2016

+To apply the method in a real-life problem of object re-identification, the dataset published in the *International Workshop on Automatic Traffic Surveillance of CVPR 2016* is processed similarly.
+As a backbone architecture, ResNet-18 was applied.

+On 10-way one-shot classification, the model trained with only with triplet loss on semi-hard negatives achieved a decent performance of 75.7% for one-shot classification on the validation dataset.

+# Installation

 Below are the original instructions to setup the environment.
 To setup the original version of the framework, please refer to the installation notes on [the original repository](https://github.com/RocketFlash/EmbeddingNet).

-# Installation

 Clone the repository using: